Sparse and geometry-aware generalisation of the mutual information for joint discriminative clustering and feature selection: Introduction

-\begin{itemize} \item A simple novel algorithm efficiently combining feature selection and discriminative clustering. \item A scalable feature selection and clustering model compatible with deep learning architectures. \item Demonstrations of performances on multiple synthetic and real datasets as well as a large-scale transcriptomics dataset. \end{itemize}
+\begin{itemize} \item A simple novel scalable algorithm efficiently combining feature selection and discriminative clustering compatible with models ranging from logistic regression to deep neural networks. \item Demonstrations of performances on multiple synthetic and real datasets including a large-scale transcriptomics dataset. \item An extension of the work on the generalised mutual information by proposing a package containing the methods of previous work and the Sparse GEMINI model thanks to explicit computations of GEMINI gradients. \end{itemize}